FiftyCaliber/PoD-Loot-Filter/README.md

 * Grand Charms with the iLvl of 91 or higher now display it in red text after the name.
 Example: `Grand Charm [L99]`
 * Non-socketed Paladin shields are no longer green unless 40+ all res.
 * Unid Skin of the Vipermagi and The Grandfather are now red.
+* Not using the advanced version because I have no plans to craft anything other then Caster Amulets, however iLvl 88+ Magic Amulets now show their iLvl in orange after their name.

 #### Minor Fixes
 * Socket display was not showing on some Necromancer Heads, Sorceress Orbs, Wands, Staves, and Scepters.